mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 MUI X components are available under three licenses:

-- MUI X is MIT licensed, so it's free to use.
+- **MIT license**, which is free to use and includes all the current (and more to come) Treeview features.
 - **MUI X Pro**, a commercial license that offers features for handling large datasets and will include the most advanced features for Treeview, like virtualization.
 - **MUI X Premium**, which is also commercial and includes, in addition to the Pro features, tooling for data analysis.